tarof429/magarin/kvm_virt_install_manual_rocky9/README.md

 ## Steps

-First download the ISO for RockyLinux 8 9 from the cloest mirror at https://rockylinux.org/download and copy it to /var/lib/libvirt/boot.
+First download the ISO for RockyLinux 9 from the closest mirror at https://rockylinux.org/download and copy it to /var/lib/libvirt/boot.

 Launch a VM.
 To get the correct OS variant, run: